softlion/WheelPicker-Samples/README.md

 - `"* * *"`: three wheels, each of the same width, exactly one third of the width of the Wheel Picker
 - `"100 2* *"`: three wheels, first has a `100` device pixel width, second is twice the size of the third, and `3*-100=width` of the WheelPicker, which resolves to `*=WheelPickerWidth-100`
 - `"* Auto *"`: three wheels, the middle wheel's width is computed from the largest string in its items source (if items source contains strings).

+### Supported Platforms
+- Android api level 15+ (Android 4.0.3+)
+- iOS 8+
+- Xamarin Forms

+### Mvvm friendly
+The Weel Picker provides an event and a Command when the selection changes, making it easy to use with mvvm frameworks.
+It also implements INotifyPropertyChanged to notify change of its properties.

+### Live Preview
+The component supports live preview in the Xamarin Forms Previewer and in the Xamarin Android Designer (axml files).
+But Xaml Hot reload is prefered.